imagine-uniandes/AnimeMocapDemo/README.md

 ![Step3](imgs/3.jpg)

-6. Use the left and right arrows to change the avatar?there are six different characters!
+6. Use the left and right arrows to change the avatar, there are six different characters!

 ![Step4](imgs/4.jpg)

 7. Ensure that you are located a good distance from the camera, close to the wall or chroma.
 That's all!
 You'll see the avatar in Unity responding to your movements.
 Don't worry if the avatar sometimes remains static; some pauses occur because ThreeDPoseTracker only captures a few seconds in the trial version.
-To prevent that, you can use VMC instead, which is free (https://protocol.vmc.info/ - sorry, most of the documentation is in Japanese).
+To prevent that, you can use VMC instead, which is free (https://github.com/sh-akira/VirtualMotionCapture - sorry, most of the documentation is in Japanese).

 ## Credits

 Developed by Jose L. Dorado (jl.dorado59@uniandes.edu.co,  jl-dorado@hotmail.com).
-Most of the credits are for @sh_akira (https://x.com/sh_akira) developer of the VMC protocol.
+Most of the credits are for @sh_akira (https://x.com/sh_akira) developer of VMC .
+If you find this app useful, please donate to the VMC project https://sh-akira.booth.pm/items/999760.